-Weekly Anti-Trust and Privacy Updates
+Weekly Anti-trust and Privacy Updates

-Following the Centre’s decision to subsume the National Anti-profiteering Authority (NAA), the NAA and CCI are to merge by the end of 2022.
-Of around 150 cases pending with the NAA, around 100 are expected to be transferred to the office of the Director General of Investigation attached to CCI.

-Authored By Ipshita Bhattacharyya (IP Associate, BananaIP Counsels) and Dinesh G (Intern)
+Authored By Ipshita Bhattacharyya (IP Associate, BananaIP Counsels) and Rohan Koshy Cherian (Intern).

 About BananaIP Counsels Trademark Attorneys